 If the light remains on after starting the engine, the EPS system is inoperative.
-Your POLARIS or other authorized dealer can assist.
+See your POLARIS dealer, or another qualified person, as soon as possible for repair.
+Continued operation could result in permanent damage to the EPS unit and increased steering effort.

-SUSPENSION MODE SWITCH
+SUSPENSION MODE SWITCH (IF EQUIPPED)

-This RZR is equipped with a suspension control mode switch that allows you to change the suspension control mode of your DYNAMIXTM Active Suspension system on-the-fly.
-There are 3 available suspension modes to select from: Comfort, Sport, and Firm.
+The RZR XP Turbo S and RZR XP 4 Turbo S are equipped with a suspension control mode switch that allows you to change the suspension control mode of your DYNAMIXTM Active Suspension system on-the-fly.
+(The Turbo S Velocity is not equipped with the DYNAMIXTM Active Suspension system.)
+There are 3 available suspension modes to select from: Firm, Sport, and Comfort.